oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

 **Grafana**

-Grafana is an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor our apps with the help of nice customizable dashboards.
-The tool helps to study, analyse & monitor data over a period of time, technically called time series analytics.
+Grafana is an open-source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor our apps with the help of nice customizable dashboards.
+The tool helps to study, analyse & monitor data over some time, technically called time series analytics.
 Useful to track the user behaviour, application behaviour, frequency of errors popping up in production or a pre-prod environment, type of errors popping up and the contextual scenarios by providing relative data.

 [https://grafana.com/grafana/](https://grafana.com/grafana/)

 **OpenSearch Dashboards**

 OpenSearch Dashboards is a visualization dashboard for the content indexed on an OpenSearch cluster.
-Verrazzano creates a OpenSearch Dashboards deployment to provide a user interface for querying and visualizing the log data collected in OpenSearch.
+Verrazzano creates an OpenSearch Dashboards deployment to provide a user interface for querying and visualizing the log data collected in OpenSearch.

 To access the OpenSearch Dashboards console, read [Access Verrazzano](https://verrazzano.io/latest/docs/access/).